What is onboarding?

 The engagement phase also lasts through the first year or so of the employee’s time on the job.
 This phase is all about personal relationships within the employee’s team, their manager and/or direct reports, and members of cross-functional teams.
 For example, our People Ops team at Lucid sets up “new hire lunches” so new employees have the chance to meet people from different teams.
 True engagement makes the new employee feel welcome and comfortable with the company culture.

 The follow-up stage of the onboarding process for new employees is where you should evaluate the employee’s performance and integration into the team.
 Some companies do this at 90 days, some at six months, some at a year, some at all those milestones.
 Human Resources or the new hire’s manager meets with the employee to discuss if they are hitting specific performance metrics and also to evaluate how the employee “fits.”
-This phase also allows your organization to measure the efficacy of the onboarding program itself.
+This employee onboarding phase also allows your organization to measure the efficacy of the onboarding program itself.

-The onboarding process timeline
+Create an onboarding process timeline

 Once the employee is hired, confirm the start date with the new hire and begin preparation for their arrival.
-During this phase, it’s important to provide any information the employee needs for their first day, such as required identification or paperwork they can fill out ahead of time and the office’s dress code.
+During this onboarding phase, it’s important to provide any information the employee needs for their first day, such as required identification or paperwork they can fill out ahead of time and the office’s dress code.
 Human Resources prepares for the employee’s arrival by getting paperwork for benefits and payroll ready, training staff readies for new hire orientation and job function training, and managers prepare for the employee’s first assignments.
 If necessary, get IT involved to set up the new hire’s workstation.

 The employee’s first day